haveisi/potato-cultivation-lca/README.md

 ## Research Question

-How does the level and form of agricultural mechanization affect the environmental performance of potato production?
+How does the environmental performance of semi-mechanized potato cultivation compare with traditional cultivation on a consistent life-cycle basis?

 The study compared alternative cultivation systems using primary farm-level inventory data and life cycle assessment.